Workshop04 Monitoring

 Goal

 The goal of monitoring is finding the things that are worth knowing about for your AI application.
-For Specs, we chose two events that are worth catching as a starting point:
+For Specs, we chose three events that are worth catching as a starting point:

 You don't need to change any code in this step.
-The trace shape from 02-tracing already has everything a judge-based monitor needs: the agent observation has the full conversation and final answer, and each OpenAI generation has the system prompt plus the same message array.
+The trace shape from 02-tracing already has everything these monitors need: the agent observation has the full conversation and final answer, and each OpenAI generation has the system prompt plus the same message array.

 Langfuse ships published templates for User Disagreement and Out-of-Scope Request.
 Both are LLM-as-a-judge evaluators that read variables from observations.
 The two templates need slightly different targets: